atomikaya/fiction/assets/stories/the-usual-stars/02/src/draft.md

 Leejai is on the edge of the nitric falls, waiting for its mysterious visitor.

 > @leejai : Maybe I should just go?
-I'm gonna be all brittle when I move.
+I'm gonna be all brittle.

 They're visibly annoyed and rub their arms in order not to freeze again.